Marcus-Friis/data-in-the-wild/README.md

 ---

 # Data wrangling and processing
+Once all the data has been collected, it is ready to be wrangled and processed.

 In this step of the pipeline, the following tasks need to be done:
 1. [Remove all non-trailers from the trailers data](#cleanup-trailer-data)
 2. [Match IMDb data with YouTube trailers](#match-imdb-and-youtube)